The northern Murray-Darling Basin has unique conditions that present very different water management challenges than in the southern Basin.

 Additional initiatives include:

-- the stimulating South Queensland Sheep Production – Building Strategic Alliance in Southwest Lamb Supply Chains (Paroo Sheep Meat Value Chain Hub) project
+- Stimulating South Queensland Sheep Production – Building Strategic Alliance in Southwest Lamb Supply Chains (Paroo Sheep Meat Value Chain Hub) project – the Federal Financial Agreement for the Stimulating South Queensland Sheep Production project is available on the Federal Financial Relations website

 - legislative change to enable the Indigenous Land and Sea Corporation to buy water entitlements as well as land passed the Australian Parliament in 2018

-- prioritising Indigenous and local suppliers to deliver environmental works in the northern Basin that have been agreed to as part of toolkit measures
+- prioritising Indigenous and local suppliers to deliver environmental works in the northern Basin that have been agreed to as part of Northern Basin Toolkit measures

 - supporting projects associated with cultural gatherings and low-impact water recreation, including options to refurbish weirs at Wilcannia (NSW) and Cunnamulla (Qld)